joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/about-hardware-acceleration-using-stagevideo.md

 - You can place the video only on full pixel boundaries.

-- Though GPU rendering is the best available for the given device hardware, it is not 100% “pixel identical” across devices.
+- Though GPU rendering is the best available for the given device hardware, it is not 100% "pixel identical" across devices.
 Slight variations occur due to driver and platform differences.

 - A few devices do not support all required color spaces.
 For example, some